lordmulder/MSleep/README.txt

 -----------------------------------------------------------------------------

-file change watcher
+file change watcher [Nov 17 2018]

 Wait until the file has changed.
 File changes are detected via "archive" bit.
+The operating system sets the "archive" bit whenever a file is modified.
-If initially the "archive" bit is already set, program terminates immeditely.
+If, initially, the "archive" bit is already set, program terminates promptly.

 Usage:
-   watch.exe [--clear] <file_name>
+   watch.exe [--clear] [--reset] <file_name>

+Options:
-With option "--clear" the archive bit is cleared after a change was detected!
+   --clear  unset the "archive" bit *before* monitoring for changes --reset  unset the "archive" bit *after* a change was detected